Supervisor Essentials Series

 All the classes are scheduled in the University Services Building (Room 214).
 We invite you to explore our Supervisor Essentials classes listed below.
 Please come back and visit this site often, as additional sessions may be introduced.

-- Registration for classes in August and September is active now from this site by clicking the class titles below.
+- Registration for ALL classes is active now from this site by clicking the class titles below.

 Please direct comments or questions to Chelle Brody

 Session Titles & Descriptions